directus-labs/guest-authoring/automations-to-level-up-your-blog-with-directus/index.md

 :::

-You can test this out by creating a new content.
+You can test this out by creating new content.
 After a few seconds, the French version will be populated.
 You can do the same for the title.

 ![AI translated content](translated-content.png)

 ## 2. Automate Content Publishing Workflow on Approval
 ![Flow to publish article](publish-article.png)

 As a blog manager, you're often juggling multiple tasks.
-By setting up an automated publishing workflow in Directus, once a post is reviewed and approved by an editor, it gets published immediately.
+By setting up an automated publishing workflow in Directus, once a post is reviewed and approved by a superior, it gets published immediately.
 This automation eliminates the back-and-forth of manual scheduling and reduces the risk of human error.
 Since we are not working with frontend here, we can simulate publishing by returning the title and detail as output.

-###How to Implement
+### How to Implement
-Create a flow to trigger translation upon updating a post and select the content collection.
+Create a flow to trigger upon updating a post and select the content collection.
 Now add a **Read Data** operation attached to the Content Translations collection with the ID `{{$trigger.keys[0]}}`.
-This will return the item of the content that was just updated.
+This will return the payload that includes the `title` and `detail` of the content that was just updated.
 If you look at the payload, this data does not come with the value for `approved`, this is because it is saved in the `content` collection.
 So we need to use the **Read Data** operation again, but this time we will attach to the `content` collection with the ID `{{$trigger.keys[0]}}`.
 Now use the Run Script operation to run the following JavaScript code:
 ```javascript
 module.exports = async function(data) {